better-internet/radworks-docs/docs/getting-started.md

   </em>
 </details>

-## Installation
+## Install the Radicle CLI

-The Radicle CLI installs on Linux or macOS-based systems, either by compiling from source or via Homebrew, to supply the `rad` command for initializing new repositories and interacting with the Radicle network.
+The Radicle CLI installs on Linux, macOS, Windows-based systems, either by compiling from source or via Homebrew, to supply the `rad` command for initializing new repositories and interacting with the Radicle network.

+Requirements:
+- A recent version of Git (2.34.0 or later)
+- `ssh-agent`
+- OpenSSH (8.0 or later)

-### Linux from source
+### From source

-Installation from source requires a [working installation of Rust][rt].
+Installation from source requires a [working installation of Rust][https://www.rust-lang.org/tools/install] and any additional development tooling for your operating system.

-Run the following:
+Run the following to build and install the Radicle CLI directly from our seed node.

 ```
 cargo install --force --locked --git https://seed.alt-clients.radicle.xyz/radicle-cli.git radicle-cli
 ```

-### macOS with Homebrew
+### With Homebrew on x86_64/Intel macOS

-If your system is**Intel/x64-based**, install Radicle CLI directly from the Radicle [seed node][sn] using [Homebrew][hb].
+If your macOS system is **x86_64/Intel-based**, install Radicle CLI directly from the Radicle [seed node][understanding-radicle/glossary/#seed] using [Homebrew][https://brew.sh/].

 ```
 brew tap radicle/cli https://seed.alt-clients.radicle.xyz/radicle-cli-homebrew.git